Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Discussion

 \subsection{Limitations of the present analysis}

-It is important to note the few limitations that affect the present analysis.
+It is important to note the several limitations that affect the present analysis.
 First of all, since the data we work on has been generated by numerical simulations, the usual caveats that apply in this context apply in our case as well, namely the loss of accuracy due to finite resolution and the difficulty of obtaining proper convergence in the post-merger phase.
 In addition, a more serious limitation concerns the algorithms for neutrino transport that we rely on.
 They attempt to strike a balance between computational cost and physical realism, but in doing so neglect some of the finer details of neutrino dynamics.
 One such example is the assumption of purely radial propagation of neutrinos in the M0 scheme, which only approximately reflects the complex geometry of \ac{BNS} systems.
 Moreover, a grey \ac{NLS} is not a proper transport scheme, since it only approximates the diffusion regime through time scale arguments.
-A detailed comparison between different neutrino treatments in the context of \acp{CCSN} and \ac{BNS} mergers \citep[\eg{}][]{Dessart:2008zd,Perego:2015zca,Richers:2017awc,OConnor:2018sti,Pan:2018vkx,Cabezon:2018lpr,Gizzi:2021ssk} recently addressed the problem of the accuracy of approximated neutrino transport scheme in astrophysical environments.
-The overall outcome is that, while well gauged leakage schemes can still provide a qualitatively correct picture, quantitative statement suffers from an error usually of the order of $20-30\%$.
-While this analysis could be robustly grounded on detailed models in the context of \acp{CCSN}, neutrino modelling in \ac{BNS} mergers is less mature.
-The non-trivial angular dependence also introduces an additional uncertainties.
-Because of these reasons, we have decided to focus mostly on peak and integrated quantities, stressing in particular trends with respect to global binary properties and to the neutrino flavours.